graphbig/graphBIG/README.md

 ### Features
 GraphBIG contains the following main features
-- Framework: _based on the property graph framwork from real-world graph computing practices_
+- Framework: _based on the property graph framework from real-world graph computing practices_
 - Representativeness: _workloads are selected from real-world use cases_
 - Coverage: _covers multiple graph computation types, much more than just graph traversal_
+- GPU: _provides GPU workloads under the unified framework_
 - Dataset: _provides both real-world and synthetic datasets_
 - C++ code base: _pure C++ code requiring only C++0x. can be supported by most gcc versions_
 - Standalone package: _can be compiled without external libraries_